satyachillale/satyachillale.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Graduated from PES University with a Bachelor's in Computer Science with distinction.
+Graduated from PES University with a Bachelor's in Computer Science with distinction